antevens/letsencrypt-freeipa/README.md

 it on can apply for LetsEncrypt SSL/TLS certificates for all hostnames/principals associted with it in FreeIPA.

+This script was tested with IPA v.
+4.4 but should work with 4.2 and newer due to depending on the ipa-server-certinstall command.

 This script needs the host to be registered in FreeIPA and the IPA client installed and that the user running the script is in the IPA admins group.